rsouth/sequencer/README.md

  - export as a .png file
  - share the source, or better yet - version control it!

-See the [wiki](https://github.com/rsouth/sequencer/wiki/Grammar) for the current grammar.
+See the [Grammar page on the wiki](https://github.com/rsouth/sequencer/wiki/Grammar) for details of the current grammar.

 ## :art: Themes